 - reducing infections

-The compression vest will enhance the contouring effects of gynecomastia surgery.
-You will be measured up for the compression garment by one of our preoperative nurses prior to your procedure.
+The compression vest enhances the contouring effects of gynecomastia surgery.
+One of our preoperative nurses will measure you up for the compression garment before your procedure.

 Monitor fluid intake

-Be sure to regulate your fluid intake after surgery to prevent the formation of seromas (which are build-ups of liquid under the skin).
-Seromas are typically harmless and will either go away by themselves or are treated with needle aspiration, either way, they can be irritating.
+Be sure to regulate your fluid intake after surgery to prevent the formation of seromas (build-ups of liquid under the skin).
+Seromas are typically harmless and will either resolve on their own or be treated with needle aspiration; either way, they can be irritating.

-It can take up to three weeks after your surgery for seromas to become noticeable, it’s because of this it is important to monitor your fluid intake before you notice seromas.
-Aim to drink a maximum of 2 litres of fluid a day, to lower the risk of seromas developing.
+Seromas can become noticeable up to three weeks after surgery.
+Because of this, it is essential to monitor your fluid intake before you notice seromas.
+Aim to drink a maximum of 2 litres of fluid a day to lower the risk of seromas developing.

 Get plenty of rest